 Overnight Duffel Bag

 Boys need duffels for everything from sleepovers to sports to camp.
-This one is a good size at a good price, and it comes it lots of color options.
+This one is a good size at a good price, and it comes in lots of color options.
+It’s a consistent favorite in our Gifts for Tween and Teen Boys Facebook group.

 Laptop, Water Bottle Stickers

-The college students we teach all order their stickers from Red Bubble.
-You can find stickers showing places you've been or hobbies kids enjoy.
+The college students we teach all order their stickers from Redbubble.
+You can find stickers showing places you’ve been or hobbies kids enjoy.
 Or you can go with funny sayings or Michael Scott memes from The Office.
+Fair warning though.
+You can lose yourself in the thousands of sticker design options.
+And all from independent artists!

 Nintendo Switch Virtual Reality